All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295/Ipamorelin shifts the partitioning.
 By enhancing GH signaling, these peptides promote fat oxidation and support protein synthesis, tilting the body's energy sourcing away from lean tissue and toward adipose stores.
 The combination could theoretically allow patients to achieve the same total weight loss with a more favorable fat-to-lean loss ratio.

-There is also a potential synergy in metabolic signaling.
+There's also a potential combined effect in metabolic signaling.
 GLP-1 and GH have overlapping but non-redundant effects on glucose metabolism.
 Semaglutide improves insulin sensitivity and glucose disposal through incretin effects, while GH promotes lipid oxidation and gluconeogenesis.
 During weight loss, the combined metabolic signal could help maintain stable blood glucose while efficiently mobilizing fat stores.

 What the Evidence Supports